The Diamond Brothers: South by South East

-South by South East is a 1991 British six-part detective series broadcast on ITV written and directed by Anthony Horowitz and starring Dursley McLinden, Colin Dale and Monique van de Ven.
-It is based on, or was novelised into, the third book of The Diamond Brothers series, South by South East (1991).
-The series was broadcast as part of the CITV block on Tuesday afternoons at around 4:30pm.
+The Diamond Brothers: South by South East is a 1991 British six-part comedy drama series produced by Television South for ITV, written and directed by Anthony Horowitz, and starring Dursley McLinden, Colin Dale, Monique van de Ven and Michael Gough.
+A sequel to the 1988 film Just Ask for Diamond, which is also based on the book series The Diamond Brothers by Horowitz, the series was novelised by Horowitz as South by South East, also published in 1991.
 The plot and title is a spoof of Alfred Hitchcock's 1959 film, North by Northwest.